 Like all kinds of business, the company’s existence strongly relies on the investors.
 Without funding, a life-science startup will never get into production and creating revenues.
 However, although a life-science company can make big money once established, finding the funding source is excruciating.

 You must be a capable speaker for your product.
 And in the case of life-science business, you must be fluent in presenting how relevant and beneficial your product is to the market.
 But this goal is easier said than done.

 First, to look convincing, you must have well-grounded data of the market.
 You may know everything about your technological invention, but not the industry it can fit in.
 In that case, you should hire a business advisor as your reinforcement.
-As an example, you can reach Lifesci Advising through the contact on their website and ask them personally about their counseling method.
-Or, you can read from their informative web and enlighten yourself.

 Second, you have to be aware of the risks of your company and to know the right way to present them to your investors.
 Business investors are experienced people.
 You cannot sugarcoat the risks and hope you can make them trust you.
 In fact, they may take such a move as an insult because they will think that you have undermined their observational skill.

 Life-science business is a cutthroat business, especially if your technology can create million dollars of financial gain.
 Let’s take the smartphone industry as an example.
 According to the New York Times, two big manufacturers, Apple and Samsung, have just ended their patent war after seven years of multiple lawsuits against each other.
 If you cannot secure your intellectual property adequately, you are going to lose it quickly in the life-science industry.

 Therefore, before you establish your company, you should consider hiring a legal consultant.
 You should know in detail the ownership of your technology, especially if you invent it during an internship or study at a university.
 It is possible that the institution holds half of the legal rights of that intellectual property.